 You can exchange currency at banks, authorized money changers, ATMs, and online forex platforms.

 Yes, airport currency exchange rates are usually 10–12% higher than the actual value.
+However, it is advisable to check the rates with the banks and other sources to make an informed decision.

 You can avoid high exchange rates by checking the rates in advance.
 You should always exchange money or get a forex card before reaching the airport.